Gurman8r/FPS/README.md

 # FPS

-Working on an combat/interaction system in Unity.
+Working on an combat system in Unity.
-I need better names for some things.
+It's supposed to be a sort of event system to handle lots of little interactions between _~things~_.

 ---------------------------------
 Unit